aammff/notes/README.md

     - air particulates are a grave danger, don't ignore it
   - science is magic for the common folk, the world is immaterial, sooner or later everybody finds out
   - don't do anything stupid, don't be an useful idiot, don't scam others
+  - if you've ever commited any crime, "legal" or not, against your own children - you're a life robber of a worst kind and deserve to lose everything, burn in hell.